 There are several brand-name cigar-makers such as Padrón, Fuente, Altadis, General Cigar, Matasa, Davidoff, and others that have warehouses stacked full of tobacco bales.
 The stocks are essential for the continuous sale of the cigars that are expected to have the consistent taste and flavor even after 2-3 years of sale.

 All cigar-makers are blenders, much like the makers of wine, whiskey, bourbon, and cognac, and therefore the same brand of cigars is expected to maintain a consistency of flavor.
 So, the large bales of tobacco leaves are a necessity,

-The piles of tobacco leaves either being processed on the same factory or shipped to the special facilities that are specialized in aging and rolling the cigars only, and they may roll the cigars for several tobacco leaves growers.
+The piles of tobacco leaves are either being processed in the same factory or shipped to the special facilities that are specialized in aging and rolling the cigars only, and they may roll the cigars for several tobacco leaves growers.
 I was lucky to attend one of those places.
-But to read about my experience, you have to open another article.
+But to read about my experience, you have to open another article (still in the works).